Pengfei0Xu/sdk_deploy/src/Lite3_sdk_deploy/README.md

 Verified cross-host cases:
 1. NVIDIA Jetson AGX Orin with Jetpack version 6.1 and CUDA version 12.6. using the `onnxruntime-linux-aarch64-gpu-cuda12-1.18.1.tar.bz2` version from [csukuangfj/onnxruntime-libs](https://github.com/csukuangfj/onnxruntime-libs/releases?page=2).
 2. Lite3 Venture original onboard compute.
 Use this [link](https://drive.google.com/drive/folders/1ZJEQf7VxLLKFZHxS3WUhEhj227QD7ln3?usp=drive_link) the download arm folder.

+<span style="color: red;">**Warning: The ROS 2 version in Lite3 is foxy (Compatible with Ubuntu 20.04).
+If the ROS 2 version in your host computer is not foxy, communication will not work properly (ROS 2 does not officially support cross-version communication).**</span>
+We add an additional shadow subscriber to solve this problem temporarily.
+If you know how to solve it better, welcome to submit an issue or a pull request.